louist103/Gamecube-N64-Controller/README.rst

 ==================================
 N64 to Gamecube Controller Adapter
 ==================================
+All of the code is the same as the original from brownman with the only change being being Gamecube Z is mapped to N64 C-down
 In 2009, I wanted to play some N64 games of mine, but all the controllers had worn down control sticks and it made things frustrating.
 I looked at cleaning or repairing them, but after a few failed attempts, it was